-The SPICE uses a principled design approach based on evidence-centered design to ensure that materials are designed equitably for diverse students audiences and aligned to the target NGSS Performance Expectations.
+The SPICE team uses a principled design approach based on evidence-centered design to ensure that materials are designed equitably for diverse students audiences and aligned to the target NGSS Performance Expectations.

 - Integrated dimension maps describe essential disciplinary relationships and link them to aspects of the targeted practices and crosscutting concepts.

 - Learning performances are three-dimensional performance statements aligned with the PEs that represent intermediate targets for curriculum and assessment design.
-We articulate equitable curricular design guidelines that are aligned with learning performance statements.

 - Students use a computational modeling environment to develop a water runoff model.
 Students then use the model to determine how rainfall intensity, rainfall duration, and surface material affect water runoff and test playground designs against design constraints.
 The block-based programming interface is designed to promote students’ integration of science, engineering, and computational thinking concepts and practices.
 Custom programming blocks decrease students’ attention to syntax and highlight key scientific concepts that are essential to the model.

 - Assessments embedded within the curriculum and aligned with the learning performances provide evidence of students’ 3-dimensional proficiency.
 Observation tools help teachers interpret students’ responses to the assessments and inform instructional next steps.
-Equitable design guidelines ensure that assessments are accessible to diverse learners.